Home » Training for QuickBooks – List of Primary Classes » Controlling Costs with Purchase Orders (2140/Level 2)

 Controlling Costs with Purchase Orders (2140/Level 2)

-So, okay we’ll go on and today what we’re going to be talking about is why we don’t, and why we should, use purchase orders and how to get speed accuracy and control with purchase orders within QuickBooks.
+So, okay, we’ll go on, and today, what we’re going to be talking about is why we don’t, and why we should use purchase orders and how to get speed, accuracy, and control with purchase orders within QuickBooks.
 We’ll be looking at purchase order reports, faster cash flow using purchase orders, and purchase orders in real life.
-We’re going to be talking about some special techniques for special situations and what kinds of results should we expect to see if we’re using purchase orders.
+We’re going to be talking about some special techniques for special situations and what kinds of results we should expect to see if we’re using purchase orders.
 So, we’ll go ahead and get started on that.

-We’re going to look at our hand-out for today, and again in the hand-out I have gone ahead and included screenshots.
-I will flip back and forth into QuickBooks as we go along as well, but in the handouts you’ll see the bigger screenshots and some reminders of how to get to various places within QuickBooks.
+We’re going to look at our hand-out for today, and again, in the handout, I have gone ahead and included screenshots.
+I will flip back and forth into QuickBooks as we go along as well, but in the handouts, you’ll see the bigger screenshots and some reminders of how to get to various places within QuickBooks.

 So there are a lot of reasons why mid-sized and smaller companies don’t use purchase orders in QuickBooks.
-Of course, anybody who is a larger company, and is handling a lot of materials probably has transitioned over to the P.O. side.
+Of course, anybody who is a larger company and is handling a lot of materials probably has transitioned over to the P.O. side.
 But, if you haven’t, let’s just talk about why we see quite often that companies are NOT using the P.O.’s.:

 • First of all, they might not know that it’s available in QuickBooks or even have the feature turned on.
-It’s not unusual for me to find out that people say, “Oh, well I didn’t know we could do purchase orders in QuickBooks.”
-So, in the event that you don’t have that feature turned on you can double-check and see.
+It’s not unusual for me to find out that people say, “Oh, well I didn’t know we could do purchase orders in QuickBooks."
+So, in the event that you don’t have that feature turned on, you can double-check and see.

-You go up into ‘edit’.
-We’re going into that preferences screen, then we’re going to go to the company preferences and you’ll look at the items in the inventory area, under the preferences and you’ll want to click on this box that says inventory and purchase orders are active.
-Now, if you don’t deal with inventory it’s not going to hurt anything – but this is the way you get those purchase orders turned on.
+• You go up into ‘edit’.
+We’re going into that preferences screen, then we’re going to go to the company preferences, and you’ll look at the items in the inventory area, under the preferences, and you’ll want to click on this box that says inventory and purchase orders are active.
+Now, if you don’t deal with inventory, it’s not going to hurt anything - but this is the way you get those purchase orders turned on.

-Advanced inventory is something I’ll mention again a bit later; you’re seeing it here because I’m working with Enterprise and that is an option starting with Enterprise 2011 and so I’ve clicked that on because I wanted to play with it a bit.
-So you may see some things that relate to advanced inventory as we progress.
-But, that’s where you turn on your purchase orders feature, and once you’ve turned that on, you’ll be able to see the icon out here on your front screen, up here in this upper left-hand corner.
-Okay, so in some cases, people just haven’t used them before and they don’t really know why they should or how to use them so, of course, we’re going to cure that problem today.
+• Advanced inventory is something I’ll mention again a bit later; you’re seeing it here because I’m working with Enterprise, and that is an option starting with Enterprise 2011 and so I’ve clicked that on because I wanted to play with it a bit.
+So, you may see some things that relate to advanced inventory as we progress.
+But that’s where you turn on your purchase orders feature, and once you’ve turned that on, you’ll be able to see the icon out here on your front screen, up here in this upper left-hand corner.
+Okay, so in some cases, people just haven’t used them before, and they don’t really know why they should or how to use them, so, of course, we’re going to cure that problem today.

-• Sometimes people say, well we don’t buy much in the way of materials or we don’t sub-contract out a lot and we just have typical office supplies and a few fixed assets.
+• Sometimes people say, "Well, we don’t buy much in the way of materials," or "We don’t sub-contract out a lot, and we just have typical office supplies and a few fixed assets."
 And I’d say that’s one of the only really valid reasons that I can think of that you might not want to use purchase orders.
 So, depending upon what type of business you’re running, then that might apply.
-But, if you’re in construction or manufacturing or a service business where you’ve got sub-contractors and materials coming and going – and any kind of volume through the business – that probably doesn’t hold water.
+But, if you’re in construction or manufacturing or a service business where you’ve got sub-contractors and materials coming and going - and any kind of volume through the business - that probably doesn’t hold water.

-Maybe people don’t want to take the time to get quotes or bids and just say “Let’s just get this stuff and do it!”.
-And that may be appropriate for smaller jobs but as soon as you start getting into any quantity or volume I think you’ll see that there are a lot of great reasons to be using P.O.’s.
+• Maybe people don’t want to take the time to get quotes or bids and just say "Let’s just get this stuff and do it!".
+And that may be appropriate for smaller jobs, but as soon as you start getting into any quantity or volume, I think you’ll see that there are a lot of great reasons to be using P.O.’s.

 • Or "We got the bid from the supplier, that’s enough."
 I got a quote from the supplier, well what we’ll talk about is that that may be great for the supplier who’s given you the bid, but purchase orders could do a lot to protect you as a purchaser, and we’ll talk about that.